david2999999/Leet-Code-Youtube/README.md

 * Finding different approaches for the problem
     * Brute force approach
     * Optimization to the brute force approach
+    * Optimized approach
 * Finding the right data structure
     * We need to map a value to another value?
 HashMap!
+    * We need a linear set of information?
+Array
     * We need to keep track of a count of different elements?
 HashMap!
     * We need to have quick lookup for individual elements?
 HashSet!
     * We need to model a network of people?
 Graph!